NodeFactoryIo/vedran/README.md

 `--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck).
 If omitted, the entire balance of lb wallet will be used as a total reward, and in this case `--lb-payout-fee-address` must be set

 `--lb-payout-address` - address on which load balancer fee will be sent.
 If omitted, load balancer fee will be left on load balancer wallet after payout.
-This flag is **required** if `--payout-reward` is set to 0
+This flag is **required** if `--payout-reward` is not set (or set to -1)

 If all flags have been provided, then each {_payout-interval_} days automatic payout will be started.